Features

 Organic Layout

 The organic layout style uses a force-directed approach to distribute nodes in a natural way.
-The layout uncovers clusters and symmetries in the diagram.
+This layout uncovers clusters and symmetries in the diagram.
 It works well for large networks in bioinformatics, enterprise networking, social network graphs, mesh visualization or system management.

 View demo